youssefhrouk/ascii-art-web-stylize/README.md

-# Ascii-Art-Web
+# ascii-art-stylize

+## Objectives
+The goal of this project is to enhance the original Ascii-Art-Web by making the site:
+- More appealing, interactive, and intuitive
+- More user-friendly
+- Provide more feedback to the user
+- **Responsive**: Ensuring the site works well on various devices and screen sizes

-## Description
+## Instructions
-Ascii-Art-Web is a web application that converts text input into ASCII art.
-Designed to explore web development concepts using Go, users can input text, choose a banner style, and generate ASCII art through a simple web interface.
+To achieve the objectives, the project must meet the following requirements:
+- The project must contain CSS to style the website.
+- The code must follow good coding practices.
+- The text must be legible regardless of the colors used.
+- The website must be consistent, responsive, and interactive.

+We recommend researching the principles of good website design to guide your enhancements.

 ## Features
-- Convert input text to ASCII art
-- Multiple banner styles: standard, shadow, and thinkertoy
+- **Convert input text to ASCII art**: Users can input text and choose from multiple banner styles (standard, shadow, and thinkertoy) to generate ASCII art.
-- Web-based user interface
-- Error handling for invalid inputs and requests
+- **Improved User Interface**: Enhanced UI with CSS for a more appealing and user-friendly experience.
+- **Responsive Design**: Ensures the website is usable on various devices and screen sizes.
+- **Interactive Elements**: Provides feedback to users through interactive elements.

 ## Technologies Used
-- Backend: Go (Golang)
+- **Backend**: Go (Golang)
-- Frontend: HTML
+- **Frontend**: HTML, CSS
-- HTTP Server: Go's net/http package
+- **HTTP Server**: Go's `net/http` package
-- Templates: Go's html/template package
+- **Templates**: Go's `html/template` package

 <!DOCTYPE html>
 <meta charset="UTF-8">